 The country on the South China Sea with a population of 95 million offers tesa the best opportunities to serve customers and markets in Southeast Asia and also in China.
 An ever-greater number of particularly important tesa customers are settling in Vietnam, for example, from the electronics and automotive industries.
 Even in the first quarter of 2020, the country’s economic growth rose by 3.8% – despite the global Corona crisis.
-With an average age of 31.7 years, Vietnam is young and – quite significantly for tesa – has an elevated number of engineers.
+With an average age of 31.7 years, Vietnam is young and – quite significant for tesa – has an elevated number of engineers.

-“The new plant in Vietnam not only creates additional capacities, but also enables us to achieve our high growth targets in the largest and fastest-growing region,”
+“The new plant in Vietnam not only creates additional capacities, but also enables us to achieve our high growth targets in the largest and fastest growing region,”

-“The new plant in Vietnam not only creates additional capacities, but also enables us to achieve our high growth targets in the largest and fastest-growing region,” explains Stefan Schmidt, Head of the tesa Supply Network and thus also responsible for all plants worldwide.
+“The new plant in Vietnam not only creates additional capacities, but also enables us to achieve our high growth targets in the largest and fastest growing region,” explains Stefan Schmidt, Head of the tesa Supply Network and thus also responsible for all plants worldwide.
 “Time to market and quick access to local raw material suppliers are important factors in international competition.”
 In the first phase – starting from 2023 – around 140 employees are scheduled for factory operations.

 In Vietnam, tesa is also investing in sustainability: 65% of the production volume will be made with solvent-free adhesives.
-For the plant planning, the company strives for certification according to the internationally recognised “LEED Gold Standard”.
+For the plant planning, the company strives for certification according to the internationally recognized “LEED Gold Standard”.
 Among other things, the use of solar energy and rainwater treatment are planned.

 The dragon plays an important role in Vietnam.
-It symbolises luck, wisdom, and power.
+It symbolizes luck, wisdom, and power.
 Dragon pictures and drawings are ubiquitous in the country.
 In the past, the mythical animal was a symbol of the kings.
 Items that they used were often decorated with dragon motifs.
 The dragon is also a sacred animal: According to legend, the Vietnamese were created from the liaison of a dragon and a fairy.
 About a thousand years ago, the animal became the namesake of the capital Thang Long, which translates to ‘Ascending Dragon’.
-Only later was Thang Long renamed Hanoi.
+Only later Thang Long was renamed Hanoi.

 According to an estimate from 2018, the population of Vietnam is about 95.55 million.
 With a population density of 308 inhabitants per square kilometre.
-The size of the elongated coastal state in Southeast Asia totals 332,000 square kilometres.
+The size of the elongated coastal state in Southeast Asia totals 332,000 square kilometers.
 The north-south extension is about 1650 kilometres, the east-west width up to 600 kilometres, while the narrowest point in Central Vietnam is only 50 kilometres wide.
 The capital is Hanoi.
 The climate is a rather moderate tropical alternating climate in the north, but tropical in the south.
 (Source: Wikipedia)